nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 > **GOOD** example: `add -m CS2100 -n 02 -l TUT` or `add -m AC5001 -l LEC -n 1`
 >
 >
-> For `LESSONTYPE` field, only `lecture / tutorial / laboratory` or any of the fields specified in the table above are accepted
+> For `LESSONTYPE` field, only inputs specified in the table above are accepted

 Expected outcome:
 ~~~